-Bonds represented by an interest in a Restricted Global Certificate may also be transferred to a person who wishes to hold such Notes in the form of an interest in an Unrestricted Global Certificate, but only upon receipt by the applicable Registrar of a written certification from the transferor to the effect that such transfer is being made in accordance with Regulation S under the Securities Act.
+Bonds represented by an interest in a Restricted Global Certificate may also be transferred to a person who wishes to hold such Bonds in the form of an interest in an Unrestricted Global Certificate, but only upon receipt by the applicable Registrar of a written certification from the transfer to the effect that such transfer is being made in accordance with Regulation S under the Securities Act.

-Any interest in a Bond evidenced by the Restricted Global Certificate that is transferred to a person who takes delivery in the form of an interest in a Bond evidenced by the Unrestricted Global Certificate will, upon transfer, cease to be an interest in a Bond evidenced by the Restricted Global Certificate and become an interest in a Bond evidenced by the Restricted Global Certificate be subject to all transfer restrictions and other procedures applicable to Bonds evidenced by the Unrestricted Global Certificate.
+Any interest in a Bond evidenced by the Restricted Global Certificate that is transferred to a person who takes delivery in the form of an interest in a Bond evidenced by the Unrestricted Global Certificate will, upon transfer, cease to be an interest in a Bond evidenced by the Restricted Global Certificate and become an interest in a Bond evidenced by the Unrestricted Global Certificate and, accordingly, will thereafter be subject to all transfer restrictions and other procedures applicable to Bonds evidenced by the Unrestricted Global Certificate.